cardo-org/Rembus.jl/docs/src/api.md

 `metric` is the message topic and the `Dict` value is the message content.

-If the subscribed method expects many arguments send an array of values, where each value is an argument:
+If the subscribed method expects many arguments send the values as a `Vararg`
+list:

 ```julia
 # subscriber side